 - The Complete Standards

-The Department of Curriculum and Instruction has prepared the first phase of a multi-year professional development plan designed to:
+The Department of Curriculum and Instruction has provided professional development to ensure:

-- Guarantee all certified teachers receive training on CCSS in English Language Arts, Mathematics, and 21st-Century skills.
+- All certified teachers receive training on Common Core in English Language Arts, Mathematics, and 21st century skills.

-- Ensure that all teachers have foundational CCSS knowledge leading to culturally responsive instruction and teaching for every student, in every classroom, every day.
+- All teachers have foundational Common Core knowledge leading to culturally responsive instruction and teaching for every student, in every classroom, every day.

-The CCSS in literacy, speaking & listening, and mathematics require a shared responsibility for instruction from all teachers in all content areas.
-The District requires professional development in CCSS of all teachers, including those who teach students in English Language Learners, Special Education and Advanced Learning programs.
+The Common Core in literacy, speaking & listening, and mathematics require a shared responsibility for instruction from all teachers in all content areas.
+The district required professional development in Common Core of all teachers, including those who teach students in English Language Learners, Special Education and Advanced Learning programs.

-Additionally, all SPS principals have participated in a minimum of 6 hours of professional development in CCSS.
+Additionally, all SPS principals have participated in a minimum of 6 hours of professional development in Common Core.